 Tackling Anxiety and Stress with Hypnotherapy

 All of us feel anxiety and worry from time to time.
 For some of us though it is often more than from time to time and can be a recurring or ongoing experience.
 Anxiety and stress are normal and unconscious reactions to common life events such as bereavement, relationship break ups and difficult work situations and can be seen as mind and body working in conjunction to help us adjust to change and confusion.
-So some stress is necessary in our lives to help us move forward.
+Some stress is necessary in our lives to help us move forward.
 In fact stress and anxiety are survival mechanisms which if harnessed properly can help us move forward in life.
 If life can be seen as a river then anxiety and stress can be seen as stepping stones ( often slippy) that we can use to adjust and move forward.

-However, when stress and worry become excessive or arrive with no apparent reason, our quality of life can become adversely effected, leaving us feeling overwhelmed and in the limbo of the “fight or flight” state, inhibiting our ability to act effectively.
-Whilst we don’t consciously choose to feel anxious or stressed, we can learn to control such feelings and use them to our advantage.
+However, when stress and worry become excessive or sometimes arrive with no apparent reason, our quality of life can become adversely effected, leaving us feeling overwhelmed and in the limbo of the “fight or flight” state, inhibiting our ability to act effectively.
+Whilst we don’t consciously choose to feel anxious or stressed, it is possible to learn to control such feelings and use them to our advantage.

-Over thinking, excessive worrying, anxiety and stress are often due to external factors (outlined above) and sometimes underlying unresolved emotional issues and negative or traumatic life experiences and can often impair our ability to carry out simple tasks and making us feel stupid, incompetent or inadequate.
+Over thinking, excessive worrying, anxiety and stress are often due to external factors (outlined above) and sometimes underlying unresolved emotional issues and/or negative or traumatic life experiences and can often impair our ability to carry out simple tasks and making us feel stupid, incompetent or inadequate.
 However bad our anxiety or stress levels are, rather than looking forward to a Utopian existence that is stress free and worry free, it is more realistic to look at ways of managing these feelings and bringing them to a useful, healthy level which allows us to live a more fulfilling life.

-Due to its relaxing nature, hypnotherapy is a particularly effective way of managing and combating stress, anxiety and worry.
+Due to its relaxing nature, Hypnotherapy is a particularly effective way of managing and combating stress, anxiety and worry.
 Hypnotherapy can access the unconscious mind and train mind and body to engender more relaxed responses ( rather than reactions) and perspectives and increase our capacity to deal with stress in a positive way.

 Common symptoms of anxiety and stress: